 They always have a great number of meat, fish and vegetarian main courses which are all very reasonably priced.
 For an authentic Galician flavour, opt for something from their fantastic grill menu which includes meat sourced from Yorkshire butchers cooked in a traditional Galician way on their charcoal grill.

-Prices for tapas dishes at Qubana start at £4 (Patatas Bravas) and main courses begin at just £10 (Qubana Ensalada).
-The dishes on their grill range are priced from £12 (Butterflied Chicken Breast) to £25 (Galician Meat Platter).
+Prices for tapas dishes at Qubana start at £4.50 (Patatas Bravas), burgers from £14 (Vegan burger) signature mains begin at £16 (Jambalaya) and the dishes on their grill range are priced from £12.95 (Butterflied Chicken Breast) to £42 ( a meat platter for two).

 3 – 9 Cross Square, Wakefield WF11PQ